Lenni009/eisvana.github.io/about/joining.md

 ## After becoming a Citizen

+Citizenship opens up many possibilities in Eisvana.

 When you are a citizen, you can join one of our [departments](./departments), or create your own and become a manager.

+You can also get listed on the [community](./community/) page, or write about your experience in a [blog](/blog/create).